majdshatti/ChatApp/README.md

 php artisan serve
 ```

-And finally migrate tables to the DB, type in the same laravel directory
+And finally migrate tables to the DB, type in the same laravel directory, but first
+make sure to change db name in .env

 ```
 php artisan migrate